Fleisch (film)

-Fleisch (international title: Spare Parts) is a German television horror film directed by Rainer Erler.
+Fleisch (German for flesh or meat; international title: Spare Parts) is a German television thriller directed by Rainer Erler.
 Released in 1979, the film focuses on organ trafficking.
 Fleisch has been recognized as a cult film.

 Plot

 A newly married couple is spending their honeymoon in the southwestern United States.
 Suddenly, the unbelievable happens: the husband is kidnapped and assaulted by paramedics in an ambulance.
 The wife escapes at the last minute, and is picked up by a truck driver.
 Together they embark on the search for the kidnapped husband, encountering a dangerous and perfectly organized syndicate that supplies the world's wealthy customers in organs of young, healthy people.